kingstonShijil/Assignments/Articles/week01highlights.md

 	- Chess engine follows trial and error method

 Definition of mark up language: Adds additional context and formating to the existing language.
 Some of the existing Mark up languages are Json, YMAL, HTML, XML etc...

+##Day 05

+We were brainstroming about Hamiltonian path and Euler graph theory.
+Then we discussed about the Do's and Dont's of premeeting, Meeting and Post meeting.